 - Code Optimizer: It improves time and space requirement of the program.
 For doing so, it eliminates the redundant code present in the program.

 - Code generator: This is the final phase of the compiler in which target code for a particular machine is generated.
 It performs operations like memory management, Register assignment, and machine specific optimization.

 The symbol table is somewhat a data structure which manages the identifiers along with the relevant type of data it is storing.
 Error Handler detect, report, correct the errors encountering in between the different phases of a compiler.

 Definition of Interpreter

-The interpreter is a different way of implementing a programming language and does the same work as a compiler.
+The interpreter is an alternative for implementing a programming language and does the same work as a compiler.
 Interpreter performs lexing, parsing and type checking similar to a compiler.
-But interpreter processes syntax tree directly to evaluate expressions and execute statement instead of generating code from the syntax tree.
+But interpreter processes syntax tree directly to access expressions and execute statement rather than generating code from the syntax tree.

 An interpreter may require processing same syntax tree more than once that is the reason why interpretation is comparatively slower than executing the compiled program.

 Compilation and interpretation probably combined to implement a programming language.
 In which a compiler generates intermediate-level code then the code is interpreted rather than compiled to machine code.